Congratulations! You successfully passed the VIPKID interview (not yet? click here for that post…). So what’s next?! To the VIPKID Mock Class you go!

 Timing.
 In the interview, if your timing was a little off, it wasn’t a huge deal because the lesson was pretty short.
 However, if you are 20 seconds over/under on each slide in the 25 minute class…that’ll add up really quickly!
 Time.Your.Self.
 Practice with a timer.
 Use a timer during the lesson.
 Preferably the same timer.
 Set your timer (your smartphone?) in your line of sight and glance at it on occasion.
 The slide that you’re on should match the minutes on the timer.
 Are you currently teaching slide number 12?
 Your time should read 12(ish) minutes.
 Yes?
 Awesome, carry on.
 No?
 Adjust accordingly.
 You may find yourself going quickly through some slides (reviews, transition slides, etc) and that’s okay, because another slide may take a little longer (more in-depth activity slides).
 Timing is literally the number one area of feedback that I hear from all of the new teachers I have helped in the process.

 Incidental Language.
 You are not a social studies teacher.
 You are not a science teacher.
 You are not preparing the student for a State Test.
 You are exposing them to English.
 What does that mean?
 When you get to a slide that has history or culture or science – don’t try to teach a classroom lesson.
 Don’t try to explain why the flag has so many stars and stripes.
-Just prompt the kid to read what is on the page.
+Just prompt the kid to read what is on the page and assist as necessary.
 If they are fast and advanced, follow up with open ended questions.
 You want them to talk.
 Not you.
 I know I went into great detail about incidental language on this post, so I’m not going to lecture you again…but…seriously…talk less and prompt the student to talk more.
 I have a tendency to start a lot of sentences in class, but I rarely finish them.

 Objectives / Target Sentences.
 You know that spreadsheet VIPKID sent you about the student’s prior knowledge and learning objectives?
 Read it.
 Know it.
 Your goal is to get your “student” to use those exact target words and sentences as many times as possible.
 Repetition is key for learning a new language/word/phrase so don’t be afraid to have them repeat it.
 A lot.
 This also helps you to achieve a better teacher/student talking ratio…speaking of which…